5 Common Fireplace Remote Control Problems

-A fireplace remote control is a convenient way to turn your gas fireplace on and off at home without needing to get down on your hands and knees and struggle.
-As with any technology though, as convenient as having a remote control is, there are many ways things can go wrong or it can fail to work.
-Assuming that your fireplace itself is functional, here are some ways to troubleshoot the remote's function.
+A fireplace remote control is a convenient way to turn your gas fireplace on and off at home.
+As with any technology though, as convenient as having a remote control is it can fail to work.
+Assuming your fireplace itself is functional, here are some ways to troubleshoot the remote's function.

 2. Internal Functions of Remote